lengyuexiang/Venue-Category-Estimation-from-Micro-videos/README.md

 # Introduction
-The late 2012 has seen a dramatic shift in the way Internet users digest videos: micro-videos spread rapidly across various online flagship platforms, such as Instagram,Snapchat, and Vine.
-In this repository, we relased a rich set of feature extracted from micro-videos which crawled from Vine.
+Micro-videos spread rapidly across various onlineflagship platforms, such as Instagram,Snapchat, and Vine, since the late of 2012.
+In this repository, we have relased a rich set of feature extracted from micro-videos which crawled from Vine.
 Our dataset is consisting of 270,145 micro-videos distributed in 188 Foursquare venue categories.

 # Contents
   1 The labels (from 1-188) and their corresponding venue cateogries classes;